 Adding and assigning reviewers

-To add and assign reviewers:
+To assign reviewers:

 - In the DISCO Review main menu, click Review Team.